-Inte the Centers for Disease Control and Prevention, located closer to FLETC could utilize the facility for FACT training.
+utilize the facility for FACT training.

 OMB also suggested that FLETC could meet most of DS' training requirements.
 The Department expressed concern that FLETC could not meet all of the Department's training requirements and suggested that building a facility that could not meet all of our training needs was a misuse of taxpayers' money.
-The GAO report supported this point, finding that FLETC did not fully meet any of the Department's four critical requirements for FASTC while the Fort Pickett option met all four.
-OMB had been concerned that the cost of FASTC at Fort Pickett could increase
+The GAO report supported this point, finding that FLETC did not fully meet any of the Department's four critical requirements for FASTC while the Fort Pickett option met all four four critical requirements for FASTC while the Fort Pickett option met all four.